 - 2 FAQs

 How To Make Fortnite Run Better

-Ensure your PC meets the minimum system requirements for Fortnite
+Ensure your Laptop meets system requirements for Fortnite

 Before downloading the game; it is imperative to check whether your device supports it.

 To give you a brief, you should be able to run the game on an i3 machine with Intel HD 4000 graphics card, 4GB RAM, and 128GB SSD which are the minimal requirements.